Regular Expressions

 info See :h pattern-overview for more details.

 info If you are familiar with other regular expression flavors like Perl, Python, etc, you'd be surprised by the use of \ in the above examples.
-If you use \v very magic modifier (discussed later in this chapter), the \ won't be needed.
+If you use the \v very magic modifier (discussed later in this chapter), the \ won't be needed.

 Non-greedy Quantifiers